 Our littlest firecrackers are invited to make a bang all their own in our Kids’ 100-Meter Dash.
 Open to competitors ages 8 and under, our Kids’ Dash offers children the opportunity soar like eagles down Liberty Street, completing their race at the same finish line as Mom or Dad!
 Kids can continue celebrating Independence Day at the corner of State and William, where they can take part in the Children’s Bicycle-Decorating Contest, then ride their beautified bikes in the Fourth of July Parade.
 Kids’ Dash participants also have the option of marching (accompanied by a parent) with the Epic Races float in the parade!

 Need help to reach your 5K goals?
-We will have a pace team on hand — and foot — to assist our classic Firecracker 5K runners.
+The Ann Arbor Track Club pace team will be on hand — and foot — to assist our classic Firecracker 5K runners.
 Watch for their pace signs, indicating the following running paces: 7:00, 8:00, 9:00, 10:00, 11:00, and 12:00.
 Please note that you are very welcome to run or walk at your own pace but that, at 9:25 AM, all participants still on the course will need to move to the sidewalk to complete their event.

 Contestants may bring water, if they so wish, and ketchup and mustard if they wish to dress up their dogs prior to the start of the contest.
-Those competing in our Special Dietary Needs subdivision will be required to bring their own hot dogs and buns to ensure their dietary restrictions are met.
 Time penalties, posted below, will be applied to those who do not finish all four hot dogs:

 Less than 1 hot dog left — 0:15